Peakboard/peakboard.github.io/content/_data_sources/22-en-opc-ua.md

 ![image_1](/assets/images/data-sources/opc-ua/data-source-opc-ua-01.png)

 In the next step you can enter a username and password if the server requires it.
 The Session Name text box allows you to define the session ID as it appears on the server.
-If, for example, several different systems or Peakboard Boxes access an OPC server, you can use the session ID to trace exactly which system or box initiated the session.
+If, for example, several different systems or Peakboard Boxes access an OPC UA server, you can use the session ID to trace exactly which system or box initiated the session.
 If you do not have a specific session name, leave the default value.

 ![image_1](/assets/images/data-sources/opc-ua/data-source-opc-ua-02.png)